maia-sdr/maia-sdr-web/content/installation/ssl-certificates.md

 5. The certificate signing request is signed with the private CA key.
-Subject Alternative Names (SANs) for all the IP addresses of the form `192.168.*.1` are added to the certificate.
+Subject Alternative Names (SANs) for all the IP addresses of the form `192.168.*.1` are added to the certificate, plus the IP address that is configured in the Pluto flash (`fw_printenv ipaddr`).
 The certificate has a validity of 36500 days and a start time near 1970-01-01.
 The certificate is saved to persistent flash in `/mnt/jffs2/maia-httpd.crt`.
 The CA serial is only saved to RAM in `/tmp/maia-sdr-ca.srl`.